Travelling to visit friends and relatives

 Visiting friends and relatives (VFR) is now the second most common reason given for travelling overseas from the UK, after travelling for a tourist holiday [1].
 In this factsheet, a VFR traveller is defined as a person, ethnically and racially distinct from the majority population in the UK, who returns to his or her home country (lower-income country) to visit friends or relatives.
 Family members, such as the partner or children, who may have been born in the UK, are also included in this definition [2].
 VFR travellers may include immigrants, asylum seekers/refugees and students.

 VFR travellers have a greater risk of travel related diseases and other health risks [3, 4] and are less likely to seek pre-travel advice [5, 6].
 A number of reasons may explain the disproportionate risk for this group of travellers: they may travel to resource-poor areas, have closer contact with the local population and travel for longer periods [7].
-Barriers to VFR travellers receiving travel health advice may include factors such as; access to travel health services, cost of vaccines, perception of travel-related risks by the health care advisor and the traveller, and communication issues [4].
+Barriers to VFR travellers receiving travel health advice may include factors such as; access to travel health services, cost of vaccines and malaria chemoprophylaxis, perception of travel-related risks by the health care advisor and the traveller, and communication issues [4].

 Pre-travel preparation